-Several risk factors for young adults and teens to abuse substances are undiagnosed learning disabilities, bi-polar disorder, any sort of trauma, anxiety, depression, and feelings of social awkwardness or that they do not fit in with their peer group.
-The earlier a teen or child starts using drugs or alcohol, the more likely they will develop a dependency and become addicted.
+Several risk factors for young adults and teens to abuse substances are undiagnosed learning disabilities, bipolar disorder, trauma, anxiety, depression, and feelings of social awkwardness or that they do not fit in with their peer group.
+In addition, the earlier a teen or child starts using drugs or alcohol, the more likely they will develop a dependency and become addicted.